Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - Smoke

-- infections
+- Infections

-- injuries and operations
+- Injuries and operations

 - cancer or diabetes

-- medication intake
+- Medication intake

-Possible vitamin C deficiency symptoms:
+Possible symptoms of vitamin C deficiency:

 - Higher risk of infection and cancer